Hibbertia horricomis

-Hibbertia horricomis is a species of flowering plant in the family Dilleniaceae and is endemic to the a restricted area of New South Wales.
+Hibbertia horricomis is a species of flowering plant in the family Dilleniaceae and is endemic to a restricted area of New South Wales.
 It is a small, erect to spreading shrub with hairy foliage, linear to elliptic leaves, and yellow flowers with about twenty stamens arranged around the two hairy carpels.

 Description

 Hibbertia horricomis is an erect to spreading shrub that typically grows to a height of up to 30 cm with hairy foliage.
 The leaves are linear to elliptic, 3–7 mm long and about 1 mm wide with a pimply upper surface.
 The flowers are arranged singly on the ends of the branchlets and are sessile.
 The five sepals are joined at the base, the two outer sepal lobes egg-shaped, 6.8–7.3 mm long and the inner lobes slightly shorter.
 The five petals are egg-shaped with the narrower end towards the base, yellow, 7.5–9.5 mm long.
 There are twenty to twenty-four stamens arranged around two hairy carpels, each carpel with four ovules.